 Once your job has been booked into my schedule, I’ll send you a reminder the week before, requesting the document and a copy of your style guide (if there is one) to be sent to me to arrive the day before the job begins.
 This is so that I can check that nothing is missing from the file before I start.
 I can work in Word (using Track Changes), on paper using the BS 5261 annotation symbols, or in a PDF document, according to your preference.

-During the dedicated time period for the job, I may need to contact you periodically with straightforward queries – for example, if I find a person’s name spelled in two different ways.
+During the time period allocated for the job, I may need to contact you periodically with straightforward queries – for example, if I find a person’s name spelled in two different ways.
 We can agree at the outset the best method and times for me to do this (e.g. by phone or by email; every day as queries arise, or in one block towards the end) but I will need your response in good time in order to meet the deadline for the job.
 Other queries might not be quite so black and white as the correction of an error, and these will remain for you to view on the finished proofread document as a marginal query labelled with a Q (e.g. Q: Change ‘stuff’ to ‘items’ to avoid repetition?).
 It’s important to note that the document you receive from me will not be the finished text that goes out into the world and will almost certainly require further action from you, whether this be incorporating the corrections I have made on paper or PDF into the original file, or making decisions on whether to reject or accept the individual corrections I have made using the Track Changes function in Word.

 At the end of the job, along with your proofread document, you will also receive a style sheet which will list the various standardising decisions that were made, so that it can be referred to by anyone undertaking further editorial work on the text or related documents (such as the sequel to a novel).

 How long will it take?